It is a common skin disease caused by the blockage of hair follicles with fat and dead skin cells.

 - Genetics: If the parents or siblings have had acne, there is a greater chance that a person will also have acne.

 - Exercise: Exercise is believed to make acne worse.
 However, one study found that exercise did not increase the body’s chances of acne breakouts.
-However, women should be careful not to exercise in makeup as this can make acne worse.
+However, women should be careful not to exercise in makeup, as acne can worsen.
 Make sure you have a clean face before training.

-- Diet: Several studies have shown that the intake of milk, specifically skim milk, and foods that have a high glycemic index can be linked to a worsening of acne.
-People with acne may be advised to minimize their intake of milk, as well as sugary foods and drinks.
+- Diet: Several studies have shown that the intake of milk, specifically skim milk, and foods with a high glycemic index can be linked to a worsening of acne.
+People with acne may be advised to minimize their intake of milk and sugary foods and drinks.

-There are products that cause the pores on the face to get clogged and can make acne worse.
+Some products cause the pores on the face to get clogged and make acne worse.

 Any product that does not have the words non-comedogenic should be used with caution.